RykZee/advent-of-code/advent-of-code-2023/README.md

 # Advent of Code 2023
-Trying to do solutions in a new programming language, choice is Elixir
+Trying to do solutions in a ~new~ programming language, choice is ~Elixir~ Python.